jplf/radiog/backend/README.md

 echo "dtoverlay=disable-bt"  >> /boot/config.txt
 ```
 After reboot `bluetoothctl` presents only one controller : the one from the usb dongle which is defined as the default.
+*But this paragraph is no longer true* : using *systemctl* commands on ubuntu it is easier to control the devices.

 There is not good modern API to manage the bluetooth connection.
 To interact with the system from a javascript application it is necessary to spawn a unix command like :
 ```